When couples argue constantly, it wreaks havoc on a family.

 Find your worth in the Love of Christ and realize what you are fighting against.

 Take heart, God is faithful!
 He hears and helps those that come to him with a repentant heart (John 9:31).
-A better marriage is possible if you don’t quit.
+A better marriage is possible if you don’t give up.